KoenVanduffel/CR-6_Strain_Gauge_Mounts/Dragon high flow/Orbiter/README.md

 <img src="images/README/20210912_221635.jpg" alt="20210912_221635" width="40%" />

-Mount the extruder with an M3 x 10 bolt on the left and M10 x 8 on the right side (an M3 x 10 would risk damaging the strain gauge sensor under the white glue on the left side).
+Mount the extruder with two M3 x 10 bolts (an M3 x 12 would risk damaging the strain gauge sensor under the white glue on the left side).

 <img src="images/README/20210912_220116.jpg" alt="20210912_220116" width="40%" />